WebAssembly/exception-handling/proposals/Exceptions.md

 The `catch` instruction catches foreign exceptions generated from calls to function imports as well, including JavaScript exceptions, with a few
 exceptions:
-1. When an exported function called from a JavaScript frame traps, the JavaScript frame throws an exception of [`WebAssembly.RuntimeError`](https://webassembly.github.io/reference-types/js-api/#exceptiondef-runtimeerror) type.
-To be consistent before and after a trap reaches a JavaScript frame, `catch` instruction does not catch `WebAssembly.RuntimeError` exceptions.
+1. In order to be consistent before and after a trap reaches a JavaScript frame, the `catch` instruction does not catch exception generated from traps.
+This is currently [`WebAssembly.RuntimeError`](https://webassembly.github.io/reference-types/js-api/#exceptiondef-runtimeerror) type.
 2. The `catch` instruction does not catch JavaScript exceptions generated from stack overflow and out of memory.